usnistgov/5gdeploy/docs/tgcs.md

 Use `#cpus` preprocessor flag to request dedicated CPU cores, separately for clients and servers, described in [advanced usage](tgcs-advanced.md).

 Packet-level logs on both client and server are always saved in the stats directory.
+Use the `--move-to-primary` flag, described in basic usage section, if they need to be transferred to the primary host.
 They can be further analyzed with [`ITGDec`](https://traffic.comics.unina.it/software/ITG/manual/index.html#SECTION00045000000000000000) command.

 ```bash